JackSzwergold/Writing/memories/The Crown Royal Bag of Jewelry.md

 ***

+A week or so passed, and I don’t know when she did it but she definitely sold the haul to the local jeweler.

+I didn’t go along with her at the time, but I liked the jeweler and only have fond memories of him

 ***

 *The Crown Royal Bag of Jewelry (c) Copyright by Jack Szwergold; written on April 12, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*